jerobado/Study/ASP.NET Core/README.md

 **Ambient values**
 - are the route values for the current request.
 They include controller and action when called from an MVC controller but can also include additional route values that were set when the action or Razor Page was initially located using routing.

+**Attribute Routing**
+- the mechanism for associating API controller actions with a given route template
+- use primarily with REST APIs

 **Binding model**
 - extract values from a request and uses them to create .NET object.
 - is one or more objects that act as a "container" for the data provided in a request -- data that's required by a page handler